jgustavoas/SOLVED-fully-animated-details-element-using-pure-CSS-only/README.md

 ## <a id="conclusion"></a>Final words
 In case you haven't noticed yet, this solution does not actually animate the height of `<details>` element.
 Indeed, it uses the open/closed state of that element to control the animation of the height of an adjacent `<div>` which holds the detailed content.

-Thus, the title *“How to fully animate the `<details>` element…”* is not accurate here because the detailed content is no longer part of that element.
+Thus, the title *“How to fully animate the `<details>` element…”* is not accurate here because the detailed content is no longer a child of that element.

+However, I think the benefits overcome this detail (pun not intended).
+The user can interact with the design seamlessly.
+And the developer gets a nice and clean code, rid of working issues, despite the limitations of some browsers.

 Thank you for reading!